top of page

 Is lymphatic massage painful?

 No, absolutely not.
-Maual lymphatic drainage as a part of plastic surgery recovery is very soothing, relaxing, and feels great to have done.
+Manual lymphatic drainage as a part of plastic surgery recovery is very soothing, relaxing, and feels great to have done.
 If you have had painful “lymphatic massage,” it was not being done correctly.
 It was probably being performed by someone with improper or inadequate training --or worse-- no training or license to practice at all.

 If you have had plastic surgery in Miami or outside of the USA, you may gotten a package deal along with your recovery house.
 If so, you probably had one of these unpleasant and painful experiences.
 They may have even squeezed fluids from your incisions.
 That was NOT lymphatic work!